Kentico/cloud-articles-examples/cloud-example-navigation/README.md

 ## How To Run the Code

-Just clone the repo and run it.
+Just clone the repo, open the [NavigationMenusMvc.sln](https://github.com/Kentico/cloud-articles-examples/blob/master/cloud-example-navigation/NavigationMenusMvc.sln) solution and run it.
 No further configuration is required.